CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 - Amazon (AWS Batch)
 - SGE (Sun Grid Engine)

-To enable the SLURM executor on Puhti, simply set  `process.executor` property to slurm value in the `nextflow.config` file as shown below:
+To enable the SLURM executor, simply set  `process.executor` property to slurm value in the `nextflow.config` file as shown below:

 ```
 profiles {